thephpleague/uri/docs/components/2.0/index.md

 You need **PHP >= 7.2** but the latest stable version of PHP is recommended

-In order to handle:
+If you want to handle:

-- IDN host you are required to also install the `intl` extension;
+- IDN host you are **required** to install the `intl` extension;
-- IPv4 host in octal or hexadecimal form, out of the box, you are required to:
+- IPv4 host in octal or hexadecimal form, out of the box, you **need** at least one of the following extension:

-    - install the `GMP` extension **and/or**
+    - install the `GMP` extension **or**
-    - install the `BCMath` extension **and/or**
+    - install the `BCMath` extension

+   or you should be using

-    - use a `64-bits` PHP version
+    - a `64-bits` PHP version

-otherwise an exception will be thrown when attempting to validate or process such hosts.
+Trying to process such hosts without meeting those minimal requirements will trigger a `RuntimeException`.

 Installation
 --------